BHAV BLOGS

 The elements, as we know them, are the physical manifestations of deeper energetic forces operating beneath the surface of reality.
 Among them, water represents fluidity, adaptability, and connection.
 It is less dense than earth yet more tangible than fire, bridging stability and transformation.

-The Elements - EARTH
+The Elements - Earth

 The element of Earth represents the foundation of stability, strength, and grounding in both yoga and life.
 As the densest of the five great elements (Pancha Mahabhutas), Earth forms the base upon which all other elements build, symbolising structure, endurance, and a deep connection to our core essence.